12 Theologies of Vocation

 Self-Actualization View

-Personal growth and self-expression are prioritized, with personal fulfillment valued over external impact.
+Prioritize personal growth and self-expression, with personal fulfillment valued over external impact.

 -